Fuel or Friction? L-Carnitine's Double Life—from 'Vitamin BT' to the Microbiome Puzzle

 What comes next

 The TMAO puzzle may be solvable without throwing out carnitine.
 New strategies aim upstream—quieting the microbial gears that make TMA (the TMAO precursor).
 Non-lethal inhibitors like DMB and more potent "halomethylcholines" block the bacterial enzymes that spark TMA formation in animals, lowering TMAO and easing plaque and heart-failure remodeling without acting like antibiotics.
-Personalized nutrition—matching your microbiome's tendencies with the right foods, fibers, and, when appropriate, supplements—could turn carnitine back into what it was meant to be: a fuel shuttle, not friction.
+Personalized nutrition—matching your microbiome's tendencies with the right foods, fibers, and, when appropriate, supplements—could carnitine back into what it was meant to be: a fuel shuttle, not friction.
 [15]

 In the end, carnitine's story isn't a battle between good and bad.
 It's a lesson in context.
 In deficiency, it restores; in abundance plus the wrong microbes, it may misfire.
 The smarter question isn't "Should I take carnitine?" but "When does my biology ask for a better shuttle—and how do I keep the traffic flowing in the right direction?"